 I got into the chair at Columbia Presbyterian at 9:00 a.m., was injected with approximately 1,000 shots of local anesthesia (by far the most painful part of the day), sat with my eyes covered while the doctor went about her cutting and cauterizing, then sat with a temporary bandage in the waiting room for about three hours while they ran the tests.
 At 12:30 they said ALL CLEAR, we did a little dance together, and I went back in to get patched up.

 And that's the long story.
 The stitches come out next Monday and then guess what?
 There's me walking away with a big huge scar on my face after all, and feeling very lucky—and asking you to please please please watch yourselves.
-Because the one thing this hasn't been is a whole lot of fun.
+Because the one thing this hasn't been is cheap or FUN.
+I guess that's two things.